Weaste and Seedley

 Weaste and Seedley is an electoral ward of Salford, England.
 It is represented in Westminster by Rebecca Long-Bailey MP for Salford and Eccles.
 A profile of the ward conducted by Salford City Council in 2014 recorded a population of 12,616.

 Councillors

-The ward is represented by three councillors: Ronnie Wilson (Lab Co-op), Paul Wilson (Lab), and Stephen Hesling (Lab).
+The ward is represented by three councillors: Philip Cusack (Labour), Paul Doyle (Reform UK) and Charlotte Youd (Labour).